concord-consortium/collaborative-learning/README.md

 The production release is available at `https://collaborative-learning.concord.org`.

-Production releases are done using a manually GitHub Actions workflow.
-You specify which tag you want to release to production and the workflow copies that tags `index-top.html` to `https://collaborative-learning.concord.org/index.html`.
+Production releases are done using a manual GitHub Actions workflow.
+You specify which tag you want to release to production and the workflow copies that tag's `index-top.html` to `https://collaborative-learning.concord.org/index.html`.

 See [docs/deploy.md](docs/deploy.md) for more details.